trying1234/n/README.md

 <p>Data used for this project was taken from <a href=''>here</a></p>

 ### 1. Data Cleaning and Pre-Processing
 The data consist of three tables books, users and ratings.
-Data from all three tables is cleaned and preprocessed separately as:<br>
+Data from all three tables is cleaned and preprocessed separately as:<br><br>
 For Books Table:
 * Drop all three Image URL features.
 * Check for the number of null values in each column.
 There comes only 3 null values in the table.
 Replace these three empty cells with ‘Other’.